 Gran Tierra’s Waste Management Plan (WMP) recognizes the Company’s responsibility to manage wastes properly.
 Waste is handled independently, according to the type (contaminated, organic, unusable or recyclable), through a process of separation at source.

 One of the goals of internal management is always to reduce at the source the different waste generated by the operation and ensure as far as possible that the greatest amount of waste generated be reusable.
-Two examples of the reuse of waste are:
+One example of how we reuse waste is:

 - At GTE’s Acordionero and Costayaco oil fields organic waste is composted.
-The compost is then used to fertilize gardens and to stabilize slope areas occupied by a project team.
+The compost is then used to fertilize gardens and to stabilize slope areas occupied by the project.

-For waste that cannot be reused or recycled, the Company’s overall approach is to utilize capable third-party facilities, while minimizing volumes sent to sanitary landfills.
-It is taking steps to lower the volume of wastes to the extent possible and to recycle or reuse waste in cooperation with local communities when possible.
+For waste that cannot be reused or recycled, the Company’s overall approach is to utilize capable third-party facilities.
+GTE is taking steps to lower the volume of wastes to the extent possible and to recycle or reuse waste in cooperation with local communities when possible.

 GTE has established a procedure for selecting waste management companies with the best environmental performance records in the region.
 This process requires a legal review of the Company, internal and external audits and a review of their relationships with the environmental authorities and with the neighbors of their facilities.